bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - starting - a recently launched instance but not started yet (right after the "Start" button is pushed);

 - started - the launched instance started to work;

+- stopping - an instance that is being stopped;

 - stopped - an instance that has been stopped;